houen/ssm/README.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

-A simple tool to easily and securely share secrets within a team, using [GPG](https://en.wikipedia.org/wiki/GNU_Privacy_Guard) and Git.
-No extra tools, servers or SaaS systems needed.

 ## Motivation
 As a freelancer, I came across many teams where secrets management was done a bit ad-hoc.
 Most teams were using .env files.
 Often you would have a .env.sample file to start with, and then you needed to get the secrets from another team member.
 Some were using etcd.
 Some were using pass.
 Some teams were using full-featured solutions like Hashicorp Consul, Vault, or similar.